Psychosomatic Medicine Fellowship

 The formal curriculum provides fellows with a theoretical body of knowledge relevant to psychiatric services in medically and surgically complex patients.
 Teaching faculty come from multiple psychiatric, medical and surgical specialty areas from all three hospitals, such as from Palliative Care, Pain Medicine, Internal Medicine, Bariatric Surgery, Neurology, Neuropsychology, Health Psychology and Addiction Medicine, among others.
 Weekly seminars taught by the faculty alternate with clinical case conferences and literature reviews presented by the fellows.
 Additionally, each of the three CL teaching services incorporates its own unique set of weekly academic conferences and teaching rounds.
 Fellows also attend weekly Psychiatry Grand Rounds at NYU.

-We look for mature, motivated applicants who must have satisfactorily completed an ACGME-accredited general psychiatry residency prior to entering the program.
+We have 3 positions available for each academic year We look for mature, motivated applicants who must have satisfactorily completed an ACGME-accredited general psychiatry residency prior to entering the program.
 We consider such factors as one’s preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation, integrity and even temperament.
 We strive for a well-rounded, diverse class of three fellows with individual strengths in different areas.
 NYU does not discriminate with regard to sex, race, age, religion, color, national origin, disability, or any other applicable legally protected status.

 Please submit the following materials: